Benjamin Till: Early years

 Till was born in Oswestry, Shropshire, and spent much of his childhood in the Northamptonshire town of Higham Ferrers.
 He attended the Northamptonshire Music and Performing Arts Trust (NMPAT) and sang in the Northamptonshire County Youth Choir.

 Education

 He studied music and composition at The University of York, then trained on the directing course at London's Mountview Theatre School.

 Composing

 Mosaic Voices

-Benjamin is the Composer in Residence for Mosaic Voices, a British vocal ensemble specialising in music from the Jewish tradition based at New West End Synagogue in Bayswater, London.
+Till is the Composer in Residence for Mosaic Voices, a British vocal ensemble specialising in music from the Jewish tradition based at New West End Synagogue in Bayswater, London.
 He also sings as baritone in the ensemble.
-Mosaic Voices' most recent album, Letter To Kamilla, (released by Chandos Records) was a top 5 album in the official UK Classical Music charts and was described by Gramophone magazine as "moving but never mawkish" and by BBC Music Magazine as "sung with power and passion... simply heartbreaking."
+Mosaic Voices' most recent album, Letter To Kamilla (released by Chandos Records), was a top 5 album in the official UK Classical Music charts and was described by Gramophone magazine as "moving but never mawkish" and by BBC Music Magazine as "sung with power and passion... simply heartbreaking."